atomictom/reed-solomon/README.md

-# Experimental Reed-Solomon and Shamir Secret Sharing in Rust
+# Experimental Reed-Solomon in Rust

 ## Background